okjuan/virtual.book/README.md

 To run this site locally, you will need to have ruby and other things installed.
 Follow the instructions GitHub gives for developing GitHub Pages.

+After cloning this repo, run `git config core.hooksPath git_hooks/` to set up this repo's git hooks.
+You only need to do this once.

 # Development

 Run `bundle exec jekyll serve` to deploy this site locally.